jx0906/yougotthisBaby/README.md

 One-stop platform for parents to track everything baby-related from baby's developmental growth to what they have (nursery, toys, etc).

-User stories (in Trello Board): https://trello.com/b/YbITqdl3/one-stop-baby-tracking-app-youve-got-this-baby
+Baby stories (in Trello Board): https://trello.com/b/YbITqdl3/one-stop-baby-tracking-app-youve-got-this-baby
 Wireframe: https://miro.com/app/board/uXjVNQJDDXY=/#tpicker-content

 Checklist for self: